 a) the expanding sphere of joint studies between the three Sectors and the need for coordination and cooperation among them in this regard;

+b) the ongoing discussion among representatives of the three advisory groups on the modalities for enhancing cooperation among the Sectors;

-b) the growing number of issues of mutual interest and concern to the three Sectors, including, but not limited to: electromagnetic compatibility, international mobile telecommunications, middleware, audiovisual broadcasting, access to telecommunications/information and communication technologies (ICTs) for persons with disabilities, emergency telecommunications including preparedness, ICT and climate change, cybersecurity, compliance of systems with the Recommendations emanating from the ITU-R and ITU-T study groups and their joint activities, etc.;
+c) the growing number of issues of mutual interest and concern to the three Sectors;

-c) the need to avoid duplication and overlapping of work among the Sectors and to support efficient and effective integration among them,
+d) the need to support efficient and effective integration among the Sectors;

+e) that the Intersectoral Coordination Group on Matters of Mutual Interest (ISCG), which is composed of representatives from the three advisory groups, identifies subjects of common interest and mechanisms to enhance collaboration and cooperation among the Sectors;

+f) that the Secretary-General has established the Inter-Sectoral Coordination Task Force (ISC-TF) comprised of senior management from the General Secretariat, the Telecommunication Development Bureau (BDT), the Radiocommunication Bureau (BR), and the Telecommunication Standardization Bureau (TSB) to consider options for improving cooperation and coordination at the secretariat level,

 resolves

-1 that the Telecommunication Development Advisory Group (TDAG) and the Director of the Telecommunication Development Bureau (BDT) shall continue to cooperate actively with the Radiocommunication Advisory Group (RAG) and the Director of the Radiocommunication Bureau (BR) and with the Telecommunication Standardization Advisory Group (TSAG) and the Director of the Telecommunication Standardization Bureau (TSB), as called for by Resolution 191 (Rev. Busan, 2014);
+that the Telecommunication Development Advisory Group (TDAG) and the Director of the Telecommunication Development Bureau (BDT) shall continue to cooperate actively with the Radiocommunication Advisory Group (RAG) and the Director of the Radiocommunication Bureau (BR) and with the Telecommunication Standardization Advisory Group (TSAG) and the Director of the Telecommunication Standardization Bureau (TSB), as called for by Resolution 191 (Rev. Dubai, 2018),

-2 to invite TDAG, in collaboration with RAG and TSAG, to assist in identifying subjects common to the three Sectors, or, bilaterally, subjects common to ITU-D and either ITU-R or ITU-T, and in identifying the necessary mechanisms to strengthen cooperation and joint activity among the three Sectors or with each Sector, on issues of joint interest, paying particular attention to the interests of the developing countries, including through the establishment of the intersectoral coordination team on issues of mutual interest;
+invites TDAG, in collaboration with RAG and TSAG

+to assist in identifying subjects common to the three Sectors, or, bilaterally, subjects common to ITU-D and either ITU-R or ITU-T, and in identifying the necessary mechanisms to strengthen cooperation and joint activity among the three Sectors or with each Sector, on issues of joint interest, paying particular attention to the interests of the developing countries, including through the participation in the ISCG,

-3 to invite the Director of BDT, in collaboration with the Secretary-General, the Director of TSB and the Director of BR, to continue to create cooperation mechanisms at secretariat level on matters of mutual interest to the three Sectors, and also to invite the Director of BDT to create a mechanism for bilateral cooperation with ITU-R and ITU-T, as required;
+invites the Director of BDT, in collaboration with the Secretary-General, the Director of TSB and the Director of BR

+to continue to create cooperation mechanisms at secretariat level on matters of mutual interest to the three Sectors,
-4 to request the Secretary-General to report annually to the ITU Council on the implementation of this resolution, in particular the joint operational activities undertaken by the three Bureaux, including funding arrangements, including voluntary contributions if any,

-invites

-1 RAG, TSAG and TDAG to continue to assist intersector coordination in the identification of subjects common to the three Sectors and mechanisms to enhance cooperation and collaboration in all Sectors on matters of mutual interest;
+invites Member States and Sector Members

+to support efforts to improve inter-Sectorcoordination;

-2 the Directors of BR, TSB and BDT to report to the respective Sector advisory groups on options for improving cooperation at the secretariat level to ensure that close coordination is maximized,
+2 the Directors of BR, TSB and BDT to report to the respective, including taking an active part in groups established by the Sector advisory groups in respect of coordination activities,

-instructs

-1 the ITU-D study groups
+invites the ITU-D study groups

-to continue cooperation with the study groups of the other two Sectors so as to avoid duplication of effort and make use of the results of work done by the study groups of those two Sectors;
+to continue cooperation with the study groups of the other two Sectors so as to avoid duplication of effort and proactively make use of the results of work done by the study groups of those two Sectors,

-2 the Director of BDT, in cooperation with the Director of TSB and the Director of BR, to provide an annual report to ITU-D study groups on the latest development in the activities of ITU-T and ITU-R study groups;
+instructs the Director of BDT

+1 in cooperation with the Director of TSB and the Director of BR, to provide an annual report to ITU-D study groups on the latest development in the activities of ITU-T and ITU-R study groups;

+2 to create a mechanism for bilateral cooperation with ITU-R and ITU-T, as required;

-3 the Director of BDT to inform TDAG annually on the implementation of this resolution.
+3 to inform TDAG annually on the implementation of this resolution.